What is the break-even point? What is a break-even analysis?

 – (Variable costs at UVi + Fixed costs)

 As unit volume increases, net cash flow climbs from negative to positive.
-And, as a result, break even quantity Q is the unit volume were net cash flow crosses 0 on the horizontal axis.
+And, as a result, break-even quantity Q is the unit volume where net cash flow crosses 0 on the horizontal axis.

 Break Even Point Does Not Exist When Selling at a Loss

-Obviously, break even point Q does not exist for products selling at a loss.
-This occurs when a product has a negative gross margin, that is, when unit cost of goods sold is greater than unit selling price.
+Naturally, break-even point Q does not exist for products selling at a loss.
+These products produce a negative gross margin because the unit cost of goods sold is higher than the unit selling price.

 There are in fact a few strategic reasons for selling one or a few products at a loss.
 Sellers may use a "loss leader," for example, simply to "get customers into the store," or to leverage sales of other products.
 And, they may sell at a loss to pursue rapid market share gains.
 Such products, however, always contribute a net loss to profits, regardless of volume.

-In the simple example above, total variable cost is simply the product of unit volume and cost per unit.
-This is because cost per unit is constant across all unit volumes.
+In the simple example above, the total variable cost is the product of unit volume and "unit cost."
+This approach is correct, because "unit cost" is constant across all unit volumes.

-The analyst faces new complexities, however, when cost per unit itself also changes with unit volume.
-As a result, "Variable cost" in the break even analysis is not a simple linear function of unit volume.
+The analyst faces new complexities, however, when "unit cost" itself also changes with unit volume.
+As a result, "Variable cost" in the break-even analysis is not a simple linear function of unit volume.
 This situation occurs in business, where, for instance: